Japan–Portugal relations: Sports

-Martial arts

-Judo has been practiced in Portugal since a demonstration by two officers of the Imperial Japanese Navy while anchored in Lisbon in the early 20th century.
+In martial arts, judo has been practiced in Portugal since a demonstration by two officers of the Imperial Japanese Navy while anchored in Lisbon in the early 20th century.
 Since its founding in 1959, the Portuguese umbrella organization Federação Portuguesa de Judo has been organizing Japanese martial arts in Portugal.
 The country hosted the 2008 European Judo Championships and finished eighth with one gold and three bronze medals.
 At the 1995 World Judo Championships in Japan, Portugal won a bronze medal, as well as in 2003, while in 2010 it brought home a silver medal from Japan.
 Judo is one of the sports of the Jogos da Lusofonia, the games of the Portuguese-speaking world.

-Other Japanese martial arts are also practiced in an organized manner in Portugal, particularly Jiu Jitsu, Karate and Aikidō.
+Other Japanese martial arts are also practiced in an organized manner in Portugal, particularly jujutsu, karate and aikidō.